revolyw/millipede/README.md

 # millipede
-a crawler that can parallel crawl website content
+a crawler that can concurrent crawl website content